denverlatham/my-cybersecurity-journey/_posts/2025-09-12-the-beginning.md

 # Boot Sequence: The Beginning

 This page is the story of how a kid with an Apple IIe grew into a mid-career professional pivoting into Information Technology.
 It is about where I started, what shaped me, and why I am committed to protecting systems and the people behind them.
-The rest of this page traces that journey-from those first POST beeps and crashes to the choices I am making now to build a career in IT.
+The rest of this page traces that journey - from those first POST beeps and crashes to the choices I am making now to build a career in IT.

 ## Initial Login: Early Curiosity